 MOD CHN/62A16/2

 m) These channels may be operated as single frequency channels, subject to coordination with affected administrations.
-(WRC-07)
+Administrations should take appropriate actions, including not allowing the upper legs of these channels to transmit from ships, to prevent blocking of the reception of the channels AIS 1, AIS 2, 2027 and 2028.
+(WRC-15)

 Reasons: Studies demonstrate that voice transmissions from the upper legs of these channels could also cause blocking of the reception of AIS 1 and AIS 2.